Baby Dylan was born 14 weeks early. He weighed one pound eight ounces.

 Dylan persevered through painful procedures, infections, countless blood draws and even heart surgery.
 After four months, he became a NICU grad and we took our tiny tot home with us.

-Thanks to the amazing NICU team at Honor Health Scottsdale Shea, modern medicine and March of Dimes research, baby Dylan is with us today.
+Thanks to an amazing NICU team, modern medicine and March of Dimes research, baby Dylan is with us today.
 That is why we walk!
 Check out our additional fundraising efforts as well at teamtinytot.com

 Two babies die every hour in the U.S. And about every 12 hours a woman dies as a result of complications from pregnancy.